Gary Stix

 Gary Stix is a journalist and author.
-He is a Senior Editor at the Scientific American.
+He was a Senior Editor at Scientific American who retired in 2025.

 Education

 Stix obtained his undergraduate degree in journalism from New York University.

 Personal

 He is married to Miriam Lacob.

 Career

-Stix is a senior editor for Scientific American and has worked there for over 20 years.
-He is currently responsible for covering neuroscience.
-He has frequently been the issue or section editor for special issues of the magazine.
-He also reports and commissions articles on a variety of other topics ranging from nanotechnology to obesity.
+Stix was a senior editor for Scientific American and worked there for nearly 35 years.
+He most recently was responsible for covering neuroscience.
+During his time at the magazine, he was frequently the editor for special issues and sections of the magazine.
+One of those issues on the topic of time received a National Magazine Award.
+He also reported and commissioned articles on a variety of other topics ranging from nanotechnology to obesity.
 Prior to working for Scientific American, Stix spent 3 years as a science journalist at IEEE Spectrum.
 He and his wife wrote a general primer on technology called "Who Gives a Gigabyte?"